Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 If the next reference is part of the `Link` header, you must use `header` location.
 For more information, see [RFC5988](https://datatracker.ietf.org/doc/html/rfc5988).

-The `Link` header must be designed to support pagination and must be formatted such as follows:
+The `Link` header must be designed to support pagination and must be formatted as follows:

 ```
 <http://my-host/api?per_page=2&page=2>; rel="next", <http://my-host/api?per_page=2&page=36>; rel="last"